logo Performance Scan images

 - retaining existing customers.

 As you can imagine, each goal requires a very different approach.
 You can retain existing customers with a strong e-mail strategy.
 This is not applicable if you want to attract new visitors to your website.
-This is more likely to involve developing content for channels such as social media or SEO.
+You would rather think of developing content for channels such as social media or SEO.

 2. Make your goals measurable in KPIs.